asdf-format/asdf-standard/source/intro.rst

 Incorporated standards
 ----------------------

-The ASDF format is built out of a number of existing standards:
+The ASDF format is built on top of a number of existing standards:

 - `YAML 1.1 <http://yaml.org/spec/1.1/>`__